fireplusteam/ios-swift-for-vs-code/README.md

 ## User Defined Tasks

-Extensions adds the tasks for clean/build/autocomplete watcher tasks which a user may override and add extra configuration as a regular vs code task:
+Extensions adds the tasks for clean/build/autocomplete watcher tasks which a user may override and add extra configuration as a regular vs code task in 'tasks.json' file located in '.vscode' folder:

 ```json
 {